Turkey Mating Seasons by Species and Region

 Turkey Breeding Time Frames

 The Osceola’s breeding process begins in mid-February.
-In southern Florida, however, it’s warmer in January, which leads gobblers to start revving up around then, but they do not actually mate until three to four weeks later.
+In southern Florida, however, it’s warmer in January, which leads gobblers to start revving up around then.
+However, they do not actually mate until three to four weeks later.
 Hens lay their eggs in March and April, usually hatching in early to mid May.

-Breeding season for the southern states’ Eastern wild turkeys begins in late February and early March, whereas breeding for turkeys in the more northern states can begin as late as mid-April.
-Breeding is complete once the poults hatch in June or mid summer, and re-nesters may reappear in late August.
+Breeding season for the southern states’ Eastern wild turkeys usually beings in March.
+Again largely weather dependent.
+Breeding for turkeys in the more northern states can begin as late as mid-April.
+Easterns are usually done mating once the poults hatch in June or mid summer.
+Re-nesters may reappear in late August.

 Mating activities for the Rio Grande starts in March with nesting peaking toward the end of April.
 The hen incubates her eggs for 28 days, and most poults have hatched by late April, mid May or early June.
 You’ll find these birds mostly in the Great Plains of the U.S., mostly in western Texas and northeastern Mexico.